ismaelpamplona/leet-code-rust-ws/p128_longest_consecutive_sequence/README.md

 ### Time Complexity: $O(n)$

-Despite the nested loops, the algorithm runs in linear time.
+Despite the while nested loops, the algorithm runs in linear time.
 The inner `while` loop is only triggered for the start of a new sequence, limiting its total iterations to $n$.
 Thus, the complexity is $O(n + n) = O(n)$.

 ### Space Complexity: $O(n)$